Eradicate Victim Mentality in Your Daughters

 However, if you want to overcome your victim mentality, then you have to take control of your life.
 But, don’t let resentment keep you down because you are overworked.
 Sit down with your coworkers or boss and explain why you are saying no to certain requests.

 The same goes for your personal life, don’t feel as though you have to say yes to everything.
 More importantly, don’t say yes to things just so you can complain about it later! lol

 You play a role in the challenges in your life.
 However, that doesn’t mean that you should beat yourself up when you take responsibility.
 That’s simply an extension of the victim mentality you have created for yourself.

 Forgiveness has a powerful role to play in erasing the victim mentality and building your resilience.
-When you learn to forgive yourself, you are putting yourself in a stronger position to thrive.
-When you blame the world, you aren’t resolving the pain you are feeling.
+Therefore, when you learn to forgive yourself, you are putting yourself in a stronger position to thrive.
+Consequently, when you blame the world, you aren’t resolving the pain you are feeling.
 You aren’t taking positive action.

 Identify and Accept